 Rob Zombie's 2003 horror film House of 1000 Corpses was initially filmed while Rob was negotiating for Universal Pictures to distribute it.
 When Universal execs saw the final cut, they turned pale and refused to release it, though it was eventually picked up by Lionsgate.
 Rob groused to Guitar World magazine shortly thereafter, "I called it House of 1,000 Corpses; what did they think it was going to be about?"

-A rare good case occurred with Monty Python's Life of Brian.
-The initial studio abandoned the film just as the Pythons were getting ready to shoot ("when they finally read the script," according to Michael Palin).
-Enter former BeatleGeorge Harrison, who happened to be a) extremely rich and b) a total Python fanboy.
-He founded a production company for the sole purpose of financing the film and more or less let the Pythons do whatever they wanted.
-When asked why, Harrison said, "Well, I wanted to see the movie."
-Eric Idle later called it "the most expensive movie ticket ever purchased."
+The original producer of Monty Python's Life of Brian abandoned the film just as the Pythons were getting ready to shoot (or, as Michael Palin put it, "when they finally read the script").
+The film was left without a producer, but then in stepped former BeatleGeorge Harrison, who was a total Python fanboy who also happened to be rich enough to finance the film on his own.
+He even founded his own production company just for this film, although it went on to produce a number of later successes as well.
+When asked why, Harrison just said, "I wanted to see the movie."
+Eric Idle would later call it "the most expensive movie ticket ever purchased."

 Friday the 13th Part VIII: Jason Takes Manhattan was supposed to be one-third on the boat, and two-thirds in New York, and the studio forced the director to reverse the ratio.
-The main reason the studio forced this decision was because they simply didn't enough of a budget to be able to film all the New York scenes.
+The main reason the studio forced this decision was because they simply didn't have enough of a budget to be able to film all the New York scenes.

 The seventh movie was originally going to pit Jason against Freddy himself.
 However, the two were owned by Paramount and New Line, respectively, and neither side could come to an agreement over how to proceed.
 It took New Line getting a hold of the rights to Jason (plus years of Development Hell) for Freddy vs. Jason to come along.